Dance Hall Days

 The Rolling Stones' guitarist Brian Jones has a nine-month jail sentence for drug offences overturned at the Court of Appeal on Tuesday, 12th December.
 He is ordered to pay a fine of £1,000 instead.

-The Australian Prime Minister, Harold Holt, disappears while swimming in the sea.
-Searchers fail to find him and he is presumed dead.
+The Australian Prime Minister, Harold Holt, disappears on 17th December while swimming in the sea off Cheviot Beach.
+Searchers fail to find him and he is officially declared 'presumed dead' on 19th December.
+John McEwen, the leader of the Country Party, is sworn in as caretaker Prime Minister on the same day.

 In the UK the popular radio programme Just A Minute is broadcast for the first time on 22nd December.